How to Fix Your Smudged Nail Polish Without Starting OverAugust 09, 2022

 Apply a Fresh Coat

-If you’ve smudged the a fresh coat, gently push the polish back into place with the pad of your finger.
+If you’ve smudged a fresh coat, gently push the polish back into place with the pad of your finger.
 Next, brush over the problem spot with a fresh coat of the nail color.
-If you nick a still-sticky nail after leaving the salon and don't have the same color at home, do the same thing as above, but use a generous swipe of clear polish, like Essie Gloss Fit to blend it in.
+If you nick a still-sticky nail after leaving the salon and don't have the same color at home, do the same thing as above, but use a generous swipe of clear polish, like Essie Gel Setter Top Coat to blend it in.

 If you just nicked the very tip of your nail, trim it with a nail clipper using as few snips as possible to hide the chips before sealing your nail with a layer of clear top coat.

-Disguise imperfections with a clear but glittery coat like Essie Set in Stones or Jazzy Jubilant.
+Disguise imperfections with a clear but glittery coat like Essie Expressie Holo FX.
 This will seal the nail to prevent further chips and cover up any existing issues, making it look as good as new.

 Don’t let one little chip or nick get you down.
 Make that one nail an accent nail by either covering it with a complementing nail polish color or creating a little fun design.
-We recommend trying small polka dots or a single stripe as it’s very on-trend right now.
+We recommend trying small polka dots or a single stripe.

 Fix any smudges using a very light hand and nail polish remover.
-Use a paper towel, Q-tip or the opposite finger, dip it in nail polish remover and then gently smooth out any smudges by gently tapping it out.
-It will allow the nail polish to spread out and smooth over the area.
+Use a paper towel, cotton swab or the opposite finger, dip it in nail polish remover and then gently smooth out any smudges by gently tapping it out.
+This will allow the nail polish to spread out and smooth over the area.

-If you don’t trust yourself to apply an entirely new coat over your mistakes, try only filling in the missing gaps with the same nail polish, letting that area dry and then going in with a clear coat.
+If you don’t trust yourself to apply an entirely new coat over your mistakes, try only filling in the missing gaps with the same nail polish.
+An opaque polish that only requires one coat to seamlessly blend in, like the Essie Expressie Quick-Dry Nail Polish, is ideal for this hack.
 Doing this will make sure your manicure remains smooth and clean as opposed to bumpy or thick because you’ve applied one too many layers.

 Make It a French Manicure